-The latest LakeSPI score of 20% suggests the lake is unchanged from the previous (2005) assessment of having a poor ecological condition (Table 13).
-The dominant submerged plant remained hornwort (Certatophyllum demersum), although these beds were not as extensive as before.
+The latest LakeSPI score of 20% in 2012 suggests the lake is unchanged from the previous (2005) assessment of having a poor ecological condition (Table 13).
+The dominant submerged plant was hornwort (Ceratophyllum demersum), although these beds were not as extensive as before.
 Egeria (Egeria densa) was not re-recorded.
 Native milfoils, turf plants and sparse charophytes were recorded in shallow water.